 Network Performance Analytics provides either statistics or predictions on the load in an Area of Interest; in addition it may provide statistics or predictions on the number of UEs that are located in that Area of Interest.

+The service consumer may be an NF (e.g. PCF, NEF), an AF, or the OAM.

 The consumer of these analytics may indicate in the request:

-- Analytics ID set to "Network Performance".
+- Analytics ID set to "Network Performance";

-- The Area of Interest where the load at the time indicated in the Observation period is requested.

-- An Internal Group Identifier that refers to the group for which the analytics on the number of UEs that are located in the Area of Interest at the time indicated in the Observation period is requested.
+- Target of Analytics Reporting containing either a UE, or an Internal Group Identifier that refers to the group for which the analytics on the number of UEs that are located in the Area of Interest at the time indicated in the Observation period is requested.
+Otherwise the Target of Analytics Reporting shall be set to "any UE";

+- Analytics Filter Information containing:

+- optional maximum number of results,

+- Area of Interest (list of TA or Cells) which restricts the area in focus (mandatory if Target Of Event Reporting is set to "any UE", optional otherwise),

+- optional DNN(s),

+- optional S-NSSAI(s),

+- optional list of analytics subset(s), i.e. gNB resource usage, Number of UEs, Communication performance, Mobility performance;

-- An Observation period indicates the time when the statistics or prediction are requested.
+- An Observation period indicates the time when the statistics or prediction are requested; and

 - In a subscription, the Notification Correlation Id and the Notification Target Address are included.